garemp/GAREMP_offline/README.md

 and [brrcrites](https://github.com/brrcrites)/[graph-coloring](https://github.com/brrcrites/graph-coloring).

-#Source file

-A JSON file 'maps.json' is generated from [Gephi](https://github.com/gephi/gephi) (A Graph modelling and visualization tool).

-#Offline Process

 ##

+# Source file

+File 'maps.json' which is generated from [Gephi](https://github.com/gephi/gephi) (A Graph modelling and visualization tool) is the source file of the following offline processes.

+##

+# Offline Processes

-Run addArrow.m
+## Run addArrow.m

-Run flipArrow.m
+## Run flipArrow.m